 The Low Carb Houston conference will feature internationally renowned speakers who will lecture on a range of topics related to diet, nutrition, ketogenic metabolism, chronic disease and fasting.
 Below is a list of speakers who have confirmed for Low Carb Houston - 2019.
-Stay tuned for more exciting additons to the speaking line-up.
+Stay tuned for more exciting additions to the speaking lineup.

 Before working as a cardiologist, he served as an assistant professor of medicine for eight years at Baylor College of Medicine in Houston, where he also received his medical training.
 He has championed the low-carb lifestyle in the local Clear Lake area since 2013.
 Dr. Ali organizes a monthly nutritional seminar in the Searcy Auditorium of the Clear Lake Hospital that receives more than 100 visitors every month from the local community.
 He is a leader in the nutrition community whose research and passion have inspired many to profound health changes.

 William (Bill) Amonette, Ph.D., is the executive director of the Exercise and Nutritional Health Institute (ENHI).
 In this role he serves as the chief science officer for the institute, leading the vision and the strategic direction for research, programming, and educational outreach.
 Amonette is also a tenured associate professor and director of the Exercise and Health Sciences graduate program.
 His research combines physiology and metabolism, biomechanics, and motor control to study the effect of novel exercise and nutritional interventions on health and rehabilitative outcomes in people with chronic disease and long-term injuries.